Big Button - Part 9 - Rust Development Workflow

 error!("This message has a variable: {}", my_variable);

-For our configured project, the output for this specific example Rust code would look like this:
+For this specific example Rust code, the terminal output would look like this:

 [DEBUG ] example.rs:9 : A debug level logging message